 2. What agencies or bodies regulate patents and trademarks?

-Both the patent and trademark systems are overseen by the Intellectual Property Office in the Czech Republic.
+In the Czech Republic both the patent and trademark systems are overseen by the Industrial Property Office.

 3. What products, substances, and processes can be protected by patents or trademarks and what types cannot be protected?

 There is no specific list of inventions that can be patented.
 Any invention that meets the requirements of novelty, inventive step, and capability of industrial application can be patented providing this invention is not:

 - a discovery, scientific theory, or mathematical method;